h-j-l/input-forms/README.md

 ## Steps

 1. Download the Excel file
-2. Open any available browser and maximize it
+2. Open the challenge page in Chrome, headless
-3. Fill in data for each Excel row
+3. Fill in the data row by row
-4. Capture the success rate in output/score.txt
+4. Save the score in the output directory as score.png and score.txt
-5. Close the browser
+5. Close Chrome